Yrenatal and baby Years

 • Guides to prenatal resources

-Stage Three: Prenatal and Baby Years
+Stage Three: Prenatal through Early Years

 This course emphasizes the development of a child from birth through age three.
 This stage assumes teacher experience in the classroom and addresses how new ideas are developed.
 Study includes: